Movielingo/.github/profile/README.md

 ## 📋 Contribution List

 #### Simple CRUD operations
+- user_service (Constantin)
   - save user
   - get user
+  - delete user
+  - update user
+- media_service (emely)
-- get all media
+  - get media by id
-- filter media by genre/ level
+  - get all media by translation language => optional genres filter
+  - get all movies by translation language => optional genres filter
+  - get all series by translation language => optional genres filter
-- get movie vocabulary by language level
+  - get movie vocabulary by language level, translation language
+- user_media_service (emely)
+  - add episode to user media collection
+  - add movie to user media collection
   - get user's media
-- update user settings
+  - update user's media progress (Constantin)
-- delete user
+  - get due vocabulary session for user's media
-- get movie vocabulary
+  - get total amount of users due vocabulary for the day
   - update user's vocabulary
-- get all learned vocabulary for user

 #### Advanced Queries/ Writes
-- search movie by title => using trigrams to not have to use a paid service for full-text search
+- search media by title => using trigrams to not have to use a paid service for full-text search
-- save >1000 vocabulary entries using batch writes
+- save >1000 vocabularies entries using batch writes => when creating media doc and when adding media to user
+- get total amount of user's due vocabularies by using composite indexe
-- get all due user's media vocabulary by using composite indexes
+- get vocabulary session for user's media by using composite indexe
-- check whether the user already knows a specific word
+- updating user vocabularies by using transactions

 ## :envelope: Contact